duckietown/ci-jenkins/README.md

-# jenkins
+# CI Jenkins

-Jenkins for Duckietown
+Jenkins application image for the Duckietown CI Infrastructure.